-Students/interns in the CPD are required to be full time registered students in the Graduate School at Purdue University.
+Students/interns in the MSD are required to be full time registered students in the Graduate School at Purdue University.
 Part-time enrollment is rarely allowed.
 To achieve part-time status each case must be reviewed individually and is only approved under special circumstances.
-The Director of the CPD and the Head of the Department of Nutrition Science must approve each case.
+The Director of the MSD and the Head of the Department of Nutrition Science must approve each case.

-For many students, the Master of Science in Dietetics is a terminal degree in that they do not plan to pursue further graduate work.
-Students admitted to the CPD may not transfer to the traditional research-based MS or PhD program offered in the Department of Nutrition Science without reapplying.
+The Master of Science in Dietetics is a terminal degree in that students do not plan to pursue further graduate work.
+Students admitted to the MSD may not transfer to the traditional research-based MS or PhD program offered in the Department of Nutrition Science without reapplying to the desired program.

-The CPD at Purdue University is guided by the CPD Program Director, other faculty members from the Department of Nutrition Science including the Director of the Didactic Program in Dietetics (DPD), external experts, such as Program Directors of similar programs, and program preceptors.
+The MSD at Purdue University is guided by the program director with input from other faculty members in the Department of Nutrition Science including the director of the didactic program in dietetics (DPD), program preceptors and other experts and professionals (e.g. speech language pathologists, athletic trainers).
 Input from students and other stakeholders is incorporated into the continuous program improvement plan.

-The philosophy of the CPD program is that students/interns must demonstrate competence in both knowledge and performance of an entry-level dietitian nutritionist.
+The philosophy of the MSD program is that students/interns must demonstrate competence in both knowledge and performance of competencies required of an entry-level dietitian nutritionist.
 Reasonable effort will be made to provide guidance and assistance to students/interns in meeting competencies for successful completion of the program.